-A record holder holds shares in his or her name.
+A record holder holds shares in their name.
 Shares held in "street name" means shares that are held in the name of a bank or broker on a person's behalf.

 Am I entitled to vote if my shares are held in "street name"?